Ajay Devgn Loses His Cool As He & Son Yug Get Mobbed During A Dargah Visit; Video Goes VIRAL!

 A post shared by Manav Manglani (@manav.manglani) on Nov 4, 2019 at 6:39am PST

-Speaking about films, Ajay Devgn will be next seen in Om Raut's 'Taanaji: The Unsung Warrior' where he will be seen essaying the role of Shivaji Maharaj's Tanaji Malusare who played a crucial role in the battle of Sinhagad.
+Speaking about films, Ajay Devgn will next be seen in Om Raut's 'Taanaji: The Unsung Warrior', in which he will essay the role of Shivaji Maharaj's Tanaji Malusare, who played a crucial role in the Battle of Sinhagad.
 Saif Ali Khan plays the main antagonist in the film.

 The actor is also a part of 'Maidaan', a sports biopic on Syed Abdul Rahim and 'Bhuj: The Pride Of India'.
 Besides these films, Ajay also has a cameo in SS Rajamouli's 'RRR'.